Costa Rica Monkeys

 Features:

-Reddish back, black tail tip and cap (gray in S. o. citrinellus).
+Reddish back, black tail tip and gray cap (S. o. citrinellus).

 Is the smallest, rarest and most threatened primate of Costa Rica.